dassana-io/enterprise-docs/docs/integrations/webhook/last-events-info.md

 # Most Recent Events

-If you want to debug your webhook intergration or want to see what was last sent to it, you can do so by:
+If you want to debug your webhook intergration or want to see what was last sent to it:

 1. Head over to the [Integrations](https://console.dassana.cloud/integrations) page.
 2. Click on one of your saved webhook integrations.